khangich/machine-learning-interview/README.md

 # Acknowledgements and contributing
 1. Thanks for early feedbacks and contributions from [Vivian](https://github.com/liuvivian11), [aragorn87](https://github.com/aragorn87) and others.
 You can create an Issue or Pull Request on this repo.
-2. Thanks to this community, we have contributed about $200 to [HopeForPaws](https://www.hopeforpaws.org/).
+2. Thanks to this community, we have donated about $200 to [HopeForPaws](https://www.hopeforpaws.org/).
 If you want to support, you can contribute too on their website.
 3. If you want contribute and want to stay anonymous, send an email to helppreparemle@gmail.com.